 and even Rand Fishkin doing it wrong – although noticeably better:

 All of their errors have a common theme…

 They are completely undervaluing the opportunity to do something better.

-When you’re sharing content online, especially as a brand, people will judge every aspect of what you are putting out there, from the hashtag you used, to your bio profile, to yes, even the way the link looks.
-So in order to get the most out of a social post, you should take a few extra seconds to think about how your link is going to look when sharing with other people.
+When you’re sharing content online, especially as a brand, people will judge every aspect of what you are putting out there.
+From the hashtag you used, to your bio profile – and yes, even to the way the link looks.
+So in order to get the most out of a social post, you should take a few extra seconds to think about how your link will look when sharing it with other people.

 With that being said, let’s take a look at some of the most common mistakes people make when using their link shortener.